FrancoisChastel/Smart-Transport-System/README.md

 If you want to use or to have more informations contact us:
 François Chastel : francois.chastel@icloud.com
 Timothy Keynes : tim@keynes.fr

+PS: We are actually working on a full-documented Java-Doc